SmartPracticeschool/SPS-3243-Wall-following-Robot-Simulation-using-AWS-RoboMaker/README.md

 The vedio demonstration of this project - https://youtu.be/gwthvJginpM

-Since i could not upload the robot workspace folders of robot development environment, I've uploaded the zip file to drive and the link is : https://drive.google.com/file/d/1Q8MpjaqpLjFHzF1s0f_94o6hoIoKTUTj/view?usp=drivesdk
+Since i could not upload the robot workspace folders of robot development environment, I've uploaded the files to OneDrive and the link is : https://1drv.ms/f/s!AuQVeXxRjMAPiDftHAUixjUN71b8

 The Report on project https://drive.google.com/file/d/1QbLFwVGrGF1rNSvbqy45srnn2jBzdjXP/view?usp=drivesdk